-NOTICE: We are quarantining all returned items for at least 3 days so if you receive a late notice, do not be concerned as it will be taken care of when your items are actually checked in-with the check-in date being back-dated to your actual return date.
+NOTICE: We are quarantining all returned items for at least 3 days so if you receive a late notice on items that you already returned, do not be concerned as it will be taken care of when your items are actually checked in-with the check-in date being back-dated to your actual return date.
 We will attempt to contact you, if we notice that the items are not returned in time and may incur fines.

-- Masks are recommended for visitors, but wearing one won’t be stressed by staff.
-The staff will for the most part still wear a mask for your safety.
+- Masks are required for visitors.
+The staff will be wearing a mask for your safety.

-- Computer time limits will be loosened unless there are people waiting.
+- No computer time limits unless there are people waiting.